arpit-mittal-ds/Data-Architect/5 -  Data Governance/Lesson-2-Metadata-Management/ReadMe.md

 ## Lesson Objectives:

-Understand why Metadata Management is important.
+1. Understand why Metadata Management is important.

-Create an Enterprise Data Model, providing a holistic view of the data in a company.
+2. Create an **Enterprise Data Model**, providing a holistic view of the data in a company.

-Understand the different types of metadata: business, technical and operational metadata
+3. Understand the different **types of metadata**: business, technical and operational metadata

-Understand the capabilities and components of a Metadata Management System as well and the role of business and technical teams
+4. Understand the capabilities and components of a Metadata Management System as well and the role of business and technical teams

-Create an Enterprise Data Catalog
+5. Create an **Enterprise Data Catalog**

 ![image](https://user-images.githubusercontent.com/68102477/119624670-b8135a00-be4c-11eb-8c5e-61d21d72a17d.png)

-## What is Metadata Management
+## 1. What is Metadata Management

 **Metadata** provides information about data, such as definitions, rules, format, data types.